tomlin7/biscuit/README.md

 ## ❤ Contributors
-To contribute to the biscuit project, check our [contributing guidelines](./CONTRIBUTING.md).
-Your contributions and support are greatly appreciated! 🧡
+Our project aims to foster a vibrant open-source community of Python enthusiasts, your contributions and support are greatly appreciated! 🧡 check our [contributing guidelines](./CONTRIBUTING.md) for any questions!

 <a href="https://github.com/billyeatcookies/biscuit/graphs/contributors">
   <img src="https://opencollective.com/biscuit/contributors.svg?width=890" />